-By nature, the summer season is hot, bright, sharp, intense, expansive, and transformative – all qualities that characterize pitta.
+By nature, the summer season is hot, bright, sharp, intense, expansive, and transformative—all qualities that characterize pitta.
 This is why summer is considered a pitta season.
-Ayurveda teaches us that like increases like and that opposites balance, so summertime will naturally tend to increase pitta – especially if pitta is a key player in your constitution.
-(If you are unsure of your Ayurvedic body type, try this Banyan Botanicals questionnaire to help you determine your constitution).
+Ayurveda teaches us that like increases like and that opposites balance, so summertime will naturally tend to increase pitta—especially if pitta is a key player in your constitution.
+(If you are unsure of your Ayurvedic body type, try the Banyan Botanicals Ayurvedic Profile™ quiz to help you determine your constitution.)

 The following list of pitta imbalances is organized by the tissues and systems most affected and is separated into mild and more severe manifestations, because the earlier you can address an imbalance, the easier it will be to correct.

 In the Mind

 Changes in your mental state such as irritability, anger, impatience, judgment, criticism, and jealousy are all associated with increasing pitta and will often be one of your first signs that something is amiss.
 Excess pitta in the mind can also cause a tendency toward perfectionism, or a general feeling of dissatisfaction or malcontent.